Web3secNews/blog/src/content/blog/Web3-security-overview-2023.md

 Thank you for reading ✌🏻

-please feel free to share your feedback & stay tuned for the upcoming “Smart Contract Security Best Practices Checklist ✅ ”
+Please feel free to share your feedback & stay tuned for the upcoming “Smart Contract Security Best Practices Checklist ✅ ”

-> **Written By**
+> Written By
 - Name: Chirag Agrawal
 - Twitter: [Raiders](https://twitter.com/__Raiders)